Skip to content

 Using tinyauth with Runtipi

 Runtipi is a very popular open source personal homeserver helper that enables you to manage and run multiple services on a single server.
-For more information check its website here.
+For more information check its website.
 Due to the very powerful proxy features it offers, it can be easily integrated with tinyauth to offer a seamless authentication experience.
-Let's see how you can set it up in under 5 minutes.
+Let's see how you can set it up in under five minutes.

 Create your users and OAuth clients

-You firstly need to create your users, this can be done with either IT-Tools or the tinyauth CLI.
-Make sure to escape the password hashes by doubling the dollar signs ($$) else tinyauth will fail to parse the users.
+You firstly need to create your users, this can be done with the tinyauth CLI.
+Make sure to select yes in the format for docker option else tinyauth won't be able to parse the user.

 Change the forward auth middleware